pedroramaciotti/LogDiv/README.md

 These examples (dataset, script and yaml file) can be found in *datasets* directory.
 These YAML files are self-explanatory.

 ### Example 1
-The following example illustrates the entries format of the package.
+The following example illustrates the inputs format of the package.

 ![](example.png)